remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

 <img src="/post/2025/riscv-r/img/r-startup-message.png" alt="Screenshot of the R startup message running on an emulated RISC-V virtual machine." width="630" style="display: block; margin: auto;">

 From this point on everything I tried simply worked.
 I installed _data.table_ from source.
-I tried out a trick from Jeroen Ooms who said that if an R package only contains R code then its binary form will install under any architecture.
-I have a few R packages in my r-universe that only contain R code, my example installed as expected.
+Then slightly more obscurely, I tried out a trick from Jeroen Ooms who said that if an R package only contains R code then its binary version will install under any architecture.
+I have a few R packages in my r-universe that only contain R code, my example installed as expected (note this was built on x86_64 Ubuntu Linux but contains no source code which needs to be compiled).

 ```r
 install.packages('tmsens', repos =